eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

        DatabaseMetaData.getColumns() and
        DatabaseMetaData.getCatalogs().

-     * Added functionality to Statement that allows executeUpdate() to store values for IDs that are automatically generated for AUTO_INCREMENT fields.
+     * Added functionality to Statement that enables executeUpdate() to store values for IDs that are automatically generated for AUTO_INCREMENT fields.
 Basically, after an executeUpdate(), look at the SQLWarnings for warnings like "LAST_INSERTED_ID =